SikamikanikoBG/GIZMO/Readme.md

 For building sphinx doc look in ``./docs/auto_make_html.sh``

+### TODO
+- Add documentation on how to use main.py with params.
+Quick example:

+  - ``python main.py --project bg_stage2 --data_prep_module standard ``
+  - ``python main.py --project bg_stage2 --train_module standard``

+- Basic commands example:
+  - ``python main.py --project bg_stage2 --data_prep_module standard``
+  - ``python main.py --project bg_stage2 --train_module standard``
+  - ``python main.py --project bg_stage2 --eval_module standard --session "TRAIN_<PROJECT_NAME_AND_DATE>_no_tag"``
+    - Eval example:
+      - ``python main.py --project bg_stage2 --eval_module standard --session "TRAIN_bg_stage2_2024-06-18 13:12:00.802211_no_tag"``

+- `src.classes.BaseModeller.BaseModeller.model_fit` throws an error if we have multilabel classification task and using AUC evaluation.
+XGBoost documentation says:
+  - `auc`: Receiver Operating Characteristic Area under the Curve.
+Available for classification and learning-to-rank tasks.
+    - When used with binary classification, the objective should be binary:logistic or similar functions that work on probability.
+    - **When used with multi-class classification**, objective should be `multi:softprob` instead of `multi:softmax`, as the latter doesn’t output probability.
+Also the AUC is calculated by 1-vs-rest with reference class weighted by class prevalence.
+    -
+- ML Flow uploads model artifacts, but other metadata files are being blocked
+-
+- Docx output has about 30% correctly printed graphs.
+Possible causes:
+  - Since AUC is still not implemented correctly, some of the graphs may be for AUC and thus note plotted
+  - In the code for plotting graphs there are if statements checking if we are plotting a model with multicalss classification accompanied with comments about wondering if multiclass plotting works
+  > Code for plotting is in: `src/functions/evaluation.py`

+- More debuggin is needed to make sure that multiclass classification actually works.
+In many places in the package there are constant checks if we are doing mult. cls.
+Those checks lead to running code designied for mult. cls., which is not extensively tested.

+- Debug prints have to be removed for the final version

+- All erros can be found in ./logs

+### Progress
+- Eval now works, but the displayed graphs are missing
+- Eval had some issues with getting the right session name.
+Now that's fixed.
+  > Reminder: related classes and functions are SessionManager; word_merge, etc

 ### Multiclass predictions with Gizmo

 Now it is possible to build a multiclass models with Scoring Gizmo.